-We also created pages to allow visually impaired users to use the site effectively using a screen reading aid.
+We also created pages that allow visitors with vision disabilities to navigate the website effectively with a screen reading aid.
 For example, all images have text describing the image.
-Title attributes tell users where a link will take them if they click on it, and structured headings are used so users can get an overview of the site and jump quickly to desired sections.
+Title attributes tell users where a link will take them if they click on it, and structured headings allow users to get an overview of the site and jump quickly to desired sections.

 Adjusting your browser settings

-Our web pages are adapted for use by partially sighted members.
-You can change some of the options in your Internet browser, and, using the latest version of Internet Explorer, you will be able to:
+Our web pages can be adapted to your preferences.
+You can change some of the options in your computer settings, and, using Microsoft Edge, you will be able to:

-- alter the colour of most text (but not images)
+- change the colour of most text (but not images)

-- alter the background colour (black text on a white background gives the most contrast)
+- change the background colour (black text on a white background gives the most contrast)

-- alter the line length, by changing the size and shape of your browser window
+- change the line length by changing the size and shape of your browser window

-- override the colour schemes of this website and others with your preferred settings
+- override the colour schemes of this website with your preferred settings